surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dependency Filters

-Using dependency filters you can retrieve the data based
+Using dependency filters you can retrieve the primary